ramyardan/Supreme-AutoFill-Chome-Extension/README.md

 - [x] User can save checkout information to storage.
 - [x] User can load checkout information from storage.
-- [x] User can automatically fill out checkout information with one click.
+- [x] User can automatically fill out Supreme checkout information with one click.

 # Technologies